Climate of Islamabad: Cloud burst of 23 July 2001

-On 23 July 2001, Islamabad received a record breaking 620 millimetres (24 in) of rainfall in just 10 hours.
+On 23 July 2001, Islamabad received a record– breaking 620 mm of rainfall in just 10 hours.
 It was the heaviest rainfall in Pakistan during the past 100 years.
 Continuous downpour in lasted for about 10 hours from 0600 to 1600 PST in Islamabad, caused the worst ever Flash Flood in the local stream called "Nulla Lai" and its tributaries, which swept away low-lying areas of the twin cities.
 The neighbour city, Rawalpindi also experienced 335 mm of rain on the same day.
 According to the official figures, at least 10 people died, 800 houses were destroyed and 1069 houses were partially damaged in Islamabad.

 Cloud burst of 28 July 2021

-On 28 July 2021, heavy rains started after the cloudburst in Islamabad, Pakistan, caused flood situation in many parts of the federal capital and killed two people.
-Several vehicles were swept away in the floods and water entered the basement of houses and plazas in Sector E-11, F-10 and D-12.
-116 mm of rain was recorded at the personal weather station in E-11/4 Islamabad.
+On 28 July 2021, heavy rains started after a cloudburst in Islamabad, Pakistan, causing a flood situation in many parts of the federal capital and resulting in the death of two people.
+Several vehicles were swept away in the floods and water entered the basements of houses and plazas in Sector E-11, F-10 and D-12.
+A 116 mm of rain was recorded at the personal weather station in E-11/4 Islamabad.